 - Star-Crossed Lovers: Renzo and Lucia, the betrothed from the title, for a series of events beyond their control.
 Avoided in the end.

 - Shown Their Work: What this novel is most famous and praised for.
 Many characters, including the narratively decisive Nun of Monza, cardinal Federico Borromeo and the Unnamed, are actually Historical Domain Characters doing what they were famous for in the appropriate location and (mostly) time.

 - Very Loosely Based on a True Story: Amazingly enough, a story of a local nobleman trying to stop the wedding of a local girl and being opposed by a friar actually happened, down to the famous intimation "This wedding has to not happen!".
 The main differences with the novel is that the actual events happened in Orgiano, then part not of the Duchy of Milan but of the Republic of Venice, and that it's the Venetian authorities to take care of the nobleman, imprisoning him for life for this and his other crimes.

 - Techno Babble: Used by don Abbondio, a clergyman.
 He's just trying to find an excuse to convince the young Renzo to postpone his marriage (he has been threatened by the henchmen of a local noble to do that) and starts sprouting nonsense in Latin to impress him.
 Renzo, although, doesn't fall for it and just roars "Enough of your Latinorum!".

-- Vow of Celibacy: The setting being the very Catholic Italy of the XVII century, several characters have taken one.
+- Vow of Celibacy: Several characters have taken one.
 Most relevant in the cases of Lucia, who vows to the Virgin Mary that she will remain a virgin if she's saved from a threat and Gertrude, who breaks her vow with a local nobleman.